NEW! KT4000 Sifter Drum

-The finest dry sift extractor on the market
+- The finest dry sift extractors on the market

 Every Kief Thief is handmade in Eugene, Oregon from high quality materials, so you know it is built to last.
 Don’t settle for labor intensive sift boxes or for similar products made cheaply overseas with many plastic parts.
-The Kief Thief is the only kief tumbler on the market exclusively made with stainless steel and durable polycarbonate and designed for quick and easy collection.
+The Kief Thief is the only kief tumbler on the market exclusively made with stainless steel designed for quick and easy collection.

-The size of the sifter drum accommodates processing anywhere from 1 gram to 1 pound of material in a single run.
+The KT-100 sifter drum accommodates processing anywhere from 1 gram to over a pound of material in a single run.
 The Model KT-4000 is capable of processing over 40 pounds per cycle run.
 The Kief Thief is designed to gently separate the trichomes, or plant resins, from your desired starting material without altering or damaging the delicate properties of those resins.
 On average, our kief tumbler produces a yield of 10% to 25% depending on the starting material.

 Chassis and Motor

-Of commercial grade construction, the one-piece stainless steel chassis is built for a lifetime of use.
-The American-made, high-efficiency gear reduction motor turns at the perfect RPM and can run continuously (up to 48 hours!).
-The Kief Thief requires a properly installed and grounded 120 volt outlet with a functioning 10 AMP breaker.
+Of commercial grade construction, the stainless steel chassis is built for a lifetime of use.
+The American-made, high-efficiency gear reduction motor turns at the perfect RPM and is designed continuously.
+The Kief Thief model KT-100 requires a properly installed and grounded 120 volt outlet with a functioning 10 AMP breaker.
 The Kief Thief model KT-400o requires a properly grounded and dedicated 240 volt circuit connected to a 20 Amp breaker

 The sifter drum is comprised of a 316 stainless steel mesh screen, tension rods and a stainless steel access cap and bearing shaft.
 Individual sifter drums are available for purchase.
 Having multiple sifter drums allows for seamless back to back runs without the need to wait to empty and clean the previously used sifter drum.